UTexas

 3. E-mail Addresses

-Every student must provide the University with their official e-mail address using the online update form in UT Direct.
-The student’s official e-mail address is the destination to which the University will send official e-mail communications.
+Every student must also provide the University with an up-to-date personal email address using the online update form in UT Direct.
+The personal email address will be used to send communication once the student has departed from the University.

 4. Expectations Regarding Frequency of Reading E-mail